Using Vim Editor Emulation in PyCharm (IdeaVim)

 Make sure that:

 You are working with PyCharm version 4.0.0 or higher.
 If you still do not have PyCharm, download it from this page.
 To install PyCharm, follow the instructions, depending on your platform.

 You have at least one Python interpreter properly installed on your computer.
 You can download an interpreter from this page.

 Downloading and installing IdeaVim plugin

 You see the list of plugins currently installed on you computer.
 However, the IdeaVim plugin is not among them.
-Click the button Browse JetBrains plugins.
-PyCharm shows the contents of the huge JetBrains repository... you can type the word "vim" in the search field to narrow down the list:
+Click the Marketplace tab, type the word "vim" in the search field to narrow down the list, and select IdeaVim plugin: